nptscot/nptscot.github.io/manual/index.md

 #### Scenarios

-The scenarios drop-down allows you to view different levels of cycling and other information about the road network
+This drop-down allows you to explore anticipated levels of cycling under several 'Scenarios' of change.

 ##### Baseline